Victoria’s Secret Model Candice Swanepoel Gets Wet In A White Bikini

 “You are really beautiful,” one fan told Candice in the comments this week.
 A second then wrote that they thought she looked “so amazing” with a red heart emoji and a fire emoji.

-“OMG HOW CUTE THIS IS” another social media user added, using a crying and a red heart emoji.
+“OMG HOW CUTE THIS IS,” another social media user added, using a crying and a red heart emoji.

 The latest look at Candice’s swimwear comes shortly after The Inquisitr reported that she ditched the light look in favor of something much darker earlier this month.